PRX/backsaw.prx.org/README.md

 npm install lite-server --save-dev
 ```

 `angular2` is installed as a npm dependency right now so index.html can include angular2-polyfills directly.
-That will probably get fixed at some point.
+That will probably get fixed at some point. `rxjs` is an npm dependency because without it the transpiler couldn't find module to import (at least not in Atom).
+Be sure to keep those to packages in sync between npm and jspm.